dotlang/language/README.md

 - `rest` is a normal array which is created by compiler for each call to `print` function.
 - Functions are not allowed to change (directly or indirectly) any of their inputs.

-Functions can considered as a piece of code which accept a tuple and returns any type.
-So any feature of a tuple/types, is supported for input or output of a function.
 ```
 func f(x:int, y:float) -> (a: int, b: string)
 {